giovannefeitosa/terraform-examples/examples/hello-world-docker/README.md

 ## Uninstall

-This uninstalls this infrastructure completely from your system!
+Use this to uninstall this infrastructure completely from your system!

 ```
 terraform destroy